 Most music scored for cinema in the Hollywood era and beyond had been ill-served when commercially released.
 Tracking down the composers themselves, unearthing lost music manuscripts, contacting relatives and the estates of these musical geniuses has been a labour of love for the company.
 Initial projects included new recordings of the complete scores of The Big Country and Lawrence Of Arabia, all released to critical acclaim.
 The result is a film and TV catalogue of close to 3,000 tracks, digitally recorded and played by outstanding musicians, which breathes new life once again into some of the most evocative music ever written.
 Key to the plaudits received has always been that the recordings are created with the listener in mind as opposed to the film.
 Recent six CD ‘Definitive’ sets compiling the music of John Williams, John Barry and Hans Zimmer present the most comprehensive overviews on the market.

 Silva Screen’s label imprint So Recordings launched in the autumn of 2010 with debut release, Long Live The Duke & The King by The Duke & The King delivering an immediate chart placing on The UK Chart Top 75 Albums and a top 10 Indie Chart berth.
 Since then the roster has continued to expand and includes American singer/songwriter par excellence Joshua Radin who has enjoyed top 40 US chart action.
 The Chevin, a Yorkshire four piece based in the US who have won over critics and fans on both sides of the Atlantic with their shimmering anthemic sound that has led to major US TV appearances including Late Show With David Letterman.
 Their cheer-leading song Champion was the soundtrack to the Premiership Football Season 2013-2014 for William Hill’s mobile betting TV campaign.
 Yorkshire alt-rock band Dinosaur Pile-Up are fast establishing a solid live reputation worldwide after the launch of their critically lauded sophomore album Nature Nurture.
 Described by Radio 1’s Zane Lowe as, “an album that could be one of the greatest albums ever in existence”.
 Fenech-Soler have built on the Q and XFM award nominations for their self-titled 2010 debut album with the release of Rituals and a tour that culminated in an appearance at the O2 Shepherd’s Bush Empire and also support slots with Simple Minds.
 Formed in a Nashville college dorm, The Apache Relay deliver the essence of modern roots-rock and have opened for Mumford & Sons in concert.
 Their third album released this year refines even further what USA Today have called, “thoroughly charming pop-rock”.
-Waiting in the wings are latest signings, Morning Parade with their autumn release, Pure Adulterated Joy.
-This is the second album from a band who have achieved transatlantic and European success with music beloved by US Alt/Radio, full of fascinating song-writing and massive soundscapes.
+Morning Parade’s release, Pure Adulterated Joy is the second album from a band who have achieved transatlantic and European success with music beloved by US Alt/Radio, full of fascinating song-writing and massive soundscapes.
 Other artist on the roster include blissful UK Americana from Danny & The Champions Of The World, the musically diverse Canadian outfit Zeus and dyed in the wool Aussie rockers All Mankind.

 So What? is the pop division of So Recordings which was launched in the autumn of 2012 with the signing of chart topping, platinum selling, singer/composer/multi-instrumentalist Matt Cardle.
 It proved an immediate success with his sophomore album The Fire hitting the UK top ten and registering at number one on the Independent Album Chart.
 This was followed by with the second album release Music To Make Boys Cry from singer-songwriter Diana Vickers, which scored a UK Top 40 placing.